ndreynolds/ratatouille/README.md

 happen in order to allow the app to update it.

 The model can be any Erlang term.
-For larger apps, it's helpful to use maps or structs.
+For larger apps, it's helpful to use maps or structs to organize different pieces of the state.
 Here, we just have an integer counter, so we return `0`:

 ```elixir
 defmodule Counter do